fidi-tech/dotsight/README.md

 2. Clone the DotSight repository from GitHub.
 3. Navigate to the cloned repository and ```npm ci``` to install the necessary dependencies.
 4. Initiate the DotSight application by executing ```npm start```.
+5. [Query](#usage-examples) any default pipeline or build your own.

 ## Usage Examples
 DotSight enables you to create _data pipelines_ transporting _entities_ from a specified _data source_, enriched with specified _middlewares_, and serialized via specified _mappers_.
-All customizable, i.e., you can provide your own data sources, build custom Oracle-like middlewares, mixers, and seralizarion logic.
+All are customizable, i.e., you can provide your own data sources and build custom Oracle-like middlewares, mixers, and serialization logic.

 DotSight is under active development.
 Follow these steps to make use of it at the current stage.

-### Pipeline Creation
+### Deploying New Pipeline
-Update the [pipeline.config.ts](./src/pipelines/services/pipeline/config/pipeline.config.ts) to fit your needs.
+Update the [pipeline.config.ts](./src/pipelines/services/pipeline/config/pipeline.config.ts) to fit your needs and restart the app.
 Several pre-defined pipelines have already been added for your reference.
 You are welcome to mimic their definitions in ```src/pipelines/services/pipeline/config``` and import any configurations into [pipeline.config.ts](./src/pipelines/services/pipeline/config/pipeline.config.ts).

 The pipeline definition includes:
 - an identifier